kenbusano/vaxpress/README.md

 ```
 Hi, This is my unfinished project for our university.

-Basically, I just doing my decision to develop in just school activity only.
+Basically, I just doing my decision to do this all alone instead of working it
+into groups in just school activity lololol.
 ```